timescale/docs/tutorials/ingest-real-time-websocket-data.md

 1. Install the Twelve Data Python
     [wrapper library][twelve-wrapper]
     with websocket support.
-This library makes it easy to make requests to the API and maintain a stable websocket connection.
+This library allows you to make requests to the API and maintain a stable websocket connection.

     ```bash